Bogdan Roberts, Credit Cards Moderator

 @bogdan_roberts

-Store credit cards work like regular consumer credit cards, in that you make purchases on the card, and you make payments on your purchases, either in full, or over time.
-The difference is, with a store credit card, you’re typically limited to purchases within the store, a group of stores or the store websites.
+Store credit cards work like regular consumer credit cards, meaning you can make purchases on the card and then you can pay your balance off either in full, or over time.
+The difference is that with a store credit card, you’re typically limited to purchases within a certain store (online and in person) or multiple stores affiliated with a particular brand.

-The exception is a store card co-branded with a network such as Visa or Mastercard.
+The exceptions are store cards that belong to a particular network, such as Visa or Mastercard.
 You’ll still be eligible for any in-store discounts when you use the card, plus you’ll have the flexibility of using the card anywhere the card’s network is accepted.

 - Easy approval: Store cards typically require at least fair credit, making it easy to qualify.
-Co-branded store credit cards might be harder to get because of their added spending power.
-Expect most co-branded store cards to require at least good credit.
+Store credit cards belonging to a certain network might be harder to get because of their added spending power.
+Most of these store cards require at least good credit.

-- Builds and establishes credit: A store credit card is just that, a credit card.
-Any activity on the card should be reported to the major credit bureaus.
+- Builds credit: A store credit card is just that, a credit card.
+Any activity on the card will be reported to the major credit bureaus.
 Just be careful not to overspend at your favorite store, or you may end up damaging the very credit you’re trying to establish.

 - The debt trap: Your favorite store credit card is not an invitation to overspend.
 Be careful with “exclusive” sales events.
 Your intent might be to save a few bucks on sale items, but oftentimes, the tendency is to spend more, thinking the savings will offset the cost of the additional purchases.
 The reality is you’ll likely end up with more debt than you’d originally planned.